andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/organization-for-the-protection-of-natural-persons/dutch-legal-system-judges-and-lawyers-under-attack/dutch-family-law-attorneys/letter-to-Ministry_of_Justice_and_Security.md

 advocaat meer kunnen vinden.
 Juist in het familierecht, waar conflicten diep kunnen ingrijpen in het leven van ouders en kinderen."*

-Laissez-faire and disrespectful to the victim: So also the attorneys, right?
+Laissez-faire and disrespectful to the victim: So also, the attorneys, right?
 RIGHT?
 I don't see anything regarding the deserved restorative and retributive justice in your response to RTL Nieuws...
 Why?
 I delegate my responsibility of keeping people safe to you, and then this is your response?
 "Go to the police,